modelbricks/modelbricks.github.io/pages/MB_CuttSwitch.md

 ### Description

-This model describes the convertion of Rab5 to Rab7, listed in the publication as Model #2.
+This model describes the convertion of Rab5 to Rab7 in the context of conversion of early endosomes into late endosomes.
+The VCML executable model correspond to Model #2 named "Cut-out Switch" in Del Conte, P. publication (referenced above).
 ### Images
 <center>
  <table>